Harem anime shows aren’t many favourite. I’ll say it straight. The genre is one of the worst as far as cliches and lack of creativity.

 Hayate is poor, in debt, and has nowhere to go.
 No one will take him in or help the guy.

-By chance he meets a rich girl called Nagi, who ends up taking him in.
+By chance, he meets a rich girl called Nagi, who takes him in.
 She happens to be a Tsundere.

-Hayate is also knows how to fight well and is nothing like your average harem protagonist.
+Hayate also knows how to fight well and is nothing like your average harem protagonist.

 6. Ai Yori Aoshi

 Ai Yori Aoshi is about Kaoru, a guy who lives on his own.
 And comes from an abusive home life.

 He even has scars across his back as proof of the physical abuse.

 Aoi Sakuraba, the other MC, grew up with Kaoru but doesn’t see him until years later, which ends up being the plot.